pcubillos/bibmanager/docs/bibtex.rst

   To obtain a token, follow the steps described here: https://github.com/adsabs/adsabs-dev-api#access

-- The ``ads_display`` parameter sets the number of entries to show at a time, for an ADS search querry.
+- The ``ads_display`` parameter sets the number of entries to show at a time, for an ADS search query.
 The default number of entries to display is 20.

 The number of arguments determines the action of this command (see examples below):